-Recommendation: 11th -12th grades, completion of Zoology and Botany Career Pathway: Natural Resources and Agriscience will also learn about nutrient cycling and management, environmental issues and policies, sustainable farming systems, and ecosystem management.
+Recommendation: 11th -12th grades, completion of Zoology and Botany Career Pathway: Natural Resources and Agriscience

+This is an introductory course in the study of natural resources and their management.
+Major natural resource topics of study include, wildlife, forestry, soil, air, water, mineral and energy sources.
+Students will also learn about nutrient cycling and management, environmental issues and policies, sustainable farming systems, and ecosystem management.
 Hands-on learning experiences in this course include raising salmon from eggs to release in the spring, eradicating invasive plants around the school, and maintaining birdhouses for local bluebird populations.
 Students interested in careers in natural resources and conservation should consider taking this course.